ark-lang/ark/README.md

 A taste of Ink
 ------
 Warning, this is still (potentially) subject to change.
+Also a disclaimer, the syntax below is very incosistent and is just to show what's possible in the language.

 	struct Whatever {
 		int x = 10